blynkkk/blueprints/ESP32 Weather Station/README.md

 ![Connecting DHT21](https://raw.githubusercontent.com/blynkkk/blueprints/main/ESP32%20Weather%20Station/Images/Screenshot%20at%20May%2018%2017-57-29-2.webp)

 2. Connect Barometer BMP280 3.3V to ESP32:
-* VCC to 3Y3 on the ESP32
+* VCC to 3V3 on the ESP32
 * GND to GND on the ESP32
+* SCL to GPIO18 on the ESP32
-* SDA to D21 on the ESP32
+* SDA to GPIO23 on the ESP32
+* CSB to GPIO5 on the ESP32
-* SCL to D22 on the ESP32
+* SDO to GPIO19 on the ESP32

 ![Connecting BME](https://raw.githubusercontent.com/blynkkk/blueprints/main/ESP32%20Weather%20Station/Images/interfacing-bmp280-and-esp32-circuit-diagram.webp)